safer spaces

 Our Approach

 Prevention of any form of abuse or harassment is a priority for us.
 We educate all our dancers about boundaries, respect, and the importance of consent through our classes and culture.
+Our multi-level approach emphasises support to, and empowerment of those affected, and where appropriate, de-escalation rather than punitive action.
+We consider multiple perspectives and prioritise both individual well-being and community safety.

-Additionally, we maintain a comprehensive Code of Conduct, which attendees implicitly agree to when participating in our events.
+Additionally, we maintain a comprehensive Code of Conduct, which all attendees implicitly agree to when participating in our events.

 Incident Report Form